 On its website, Circle noted: “Finally.
 You can share money like everything else online — whether your friends are in the same room or a different country.
 Super easy and totally free.
 The way it should be.
 Free.
 We’re free to download and to use — wherever your friends are.
 Even between currencies, there are no exchange rate markups and no fees.
 (The rate we get is the rate you get.)”

 How do you compete against zero?
 I am not sure, the new era is here.
 I do believe that within 7 years, we could move money from New York to Lagos at absolute zero transaction fees with no exchange rate markup.
-That is the real melting of friction, made possible by technology.
+That is the real melting of friction, made possible by technology.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).